 BOWIE STATE UNIVERSITY

-Aminta H. Breaux, Ph.D., has served as the visionary 10th president of Bowie State University since July 2017, bringing more than 30 years of diverse higher education leadership experience to the position.
-As president, she is committed to ensuring that every student at Bowie State University develops an entrepreneurial mindset to achieve success in the rapidly changing workplace and in their communities.
-She is dedicated to building on the legacy and rich history of Maryland’s oldest historically Black university with a strategic focus on ensuring the long-term viability of the institution.
+Aminta H. Breaux has served as the visionary 10th president of Bowie State University since July 2017, bringing more than 30 years of diverse higher education leadership experience to the position.
+As president, she is committed to ensuring that every student at Bowie State University develops an entrepreneurial mindset to achieve success in the rapidly changing workplace and communities.
+She is dedicated to building on the legacy and rich history of Maryland’s oldest historically black university with a strategic focus on ensuring the long-term viability of the institution.
 Breaux is a leading voice in 21st century education, and because of her extensive knowledge and expertise, she has been tapped to serve in multiple leadership roles.
-She was appointed to the President’s Board of Advisors on Historically Black Colleges and Universities and the Governor’s P-20 Leadership Council of Maryland.
-She also sits on the board of directors of the Greater Prince George’s Business Roundtable, the Prince George’s County Chamber of Commerce, and the University of Maryland Capital Region Health.
-She also serves as vice chair of the Board of Directors for the Central Intercollegiate Athletic Association.
+She was appointed to the President’s Board of Advisors on Historically Black Colleges and Universities and The Governor’s P-20 Leadership Council of Maryland.
+She sits on the board of directors of the Greater Prince George’s Business Roundtable, the Prince George’s County Chamber of Commerce, and the University of Maryland Capital Region Health.
+She also serves as vice chair of board of directors for the Central Intercollegiate Athletic Association.

 Her recent honors include the Educator of the Year Award from the National Council of Negro Women.
-She also received the Trailblazer Award from the Bowie Business Innovation Center (BIC), the business accelerator at Bowie State, in conjunction with Capital One, and the Capital City Chapter Links Inc. Leadership Award.
+She also received the Trailblazer Award from the Bowie Business Innovation Center, the business accelerator launched at Bowie State in conjunction with Capital One, and the Capital City Chapter Links Inc. Leadership Award.

-Breaux joined the Strada Board of Trustees in 2021 and serves on the investment and national engagement committees.
+Breaux joined the Strada Board of Trustees in 2021 and now serves on the Investment and National Engagement committees.